Stalled Integrations

 • Sustaining the revenues

-• Allaying employee concerns who are unaccustomed to lots of change
+• Allaying the concerns of employee who are unaccustomed to lots of change

 Every business has its own unique blend of the five aspect.
-Within the business, teams, departments, or offices can have their own variations of these aspects.
+Within the business, each team, department, or office can have their own variations of these aspects.

 >